Is a Reverse Mortgage the Best Option?

 #01.
 Upfront Costs and Interest Rates

-If you compare costs you incur for procuring a regular home loan; then you will see that reverse mortgage costs are way higher due to their structure.
+If you compare costs you incur for procuring a regular home loan; then you will see that reverse mortgage costs are greater due to their structure.
 You must pay closing costs, lender fees, mortgage insurance premiums, and finance charges, which can add up.

-Moreover, depending on your lender, reverse mortgages have higher interest charges.
-Their interest rates, according to a couple of surveys conducted by several financial institutions, tend to be 1.5% higher than standard home mortgages.
+Moreover, depending on your lender, reverse mortgages have more interest charges.
+Theirs, according to a couple of surveys conducted by several financial institutions, tend to be 1.5% higher than standard home mortgages.

 #02.
 Inheritance Issues

-Reverse mortgage plans aren’t the most excellent choice if you intend to leave your home as part of an inheritance.
+Reverse mortgage aren’t the most excellent choice if you intend to make your home as part of a trust.
 That’s because they do not only draw on the value of your estate’s equity, but they’re also due immediately upon your death.

-Therefore, if you plan on leaving some, or all of your property to your heirs, then you need to consider having the option of paying the loan in full or paying 95% of the balance (if you or your family wishes for it to remain in the family).
+Therefore, if you want some, or all of your property to your heirs, then you need to consider to opt paying the loan in full or paying 95% of the balance (if you or your family wishes for it to remain in the family).
 If your kindred are unable to settle the debt with their funds, your lender will have to sell the home to repay the mortgage.
-Once you pay the debt, any remaining proceeds will then go to your estate.
+Once you pay the debt, any proceeds will then go to your estate.

-Nonetheless, reverse mortgages are also payable whenever you decide to put up your home for sale -so if your retirement plans comprise of living anywhere other than your current residence, you’ll have to fork over the balance of the loan when you get a buyer.
+Nonetheless, reverse mortgages are also payable whenever you decide to put up your home for sale -so if your retirement comprise of living anywhere other than your current residence, you will have to fork over the balance of the loan when you get a buyer.

 Therefore if you want to safeguard your heirs then be sure to:

-- Talk to them about your retirement plans and keep the line of communication open to make sure that you’re all on the same page in regards to their inheritance and how you’re planning to use the releasedequity.
+- Talk to them about your retirement and keep the line of communication open to make sure that you’re all on the same page in regards to their right and how you’re planning to use the released equity.